 The World of Work Project View

-Despite all of our reservations, we’ve enjoyed the process of undertaking the DISC process in the past and found it a useful team discovery activity, so perhaps our reservations are not worth worrying about.
+Despite our reservations above, we’ve enjoyed the process of undertaking the DISC Personality Assessments in the past and found it a useful team discovery activity.

 This post has been informed primarily by our experiences of completing the DISC assessment in the past, and from information produced by Discoveries Insights.
 To learn more, or to find a DISC assessor, please visit the Discovery Insights website.